Josh Vela: Hibernian

 Vela signed a three-year contract with Scottish Premiership club Hibernian in July 2019.
 He played 14 total games for the Edinburgh club, scoring once on 17 August in the second round of the Scottish League Cup in a 5–3 home win over Greenock Morton.

 Shrewsbury Town

 On 20 January 2020, Vela came back to England, signing for League One side Shrewsbury Town on a two-and-a-half-year deal.
 He was assigned the number 20 shirt.
 He won both the fan's and player's Player of the Year awards for the 2020–21 season.
 Vela agreed to a new contract of undisclosed length with the club at the end of the 2021–22 season.
-It was later revealed however that despite having agreed terms with the club, Vela would indeed be departing the club upon the expiration of his contract.
+It was later revealed however, that despite having agreed terms with the club, Vela would indeed be departing the club upon the expiration of his contract.

 Fleetwood Town

 On 8 June 2022, Vela was announced to be joining fellow League One club Fleetwood Town on a three-year contract upon the expiration of his Shrewsbury Town contract.
+Shortly after signing, he became Fleetwood captain.

+Carlisle United

+On 25 January 2024, Vela signed for fellow League One club Carlisle United for an undisclosed fee.
+His debut came a week later, as a substitute, against his former team Bolton Wanderers in a 4–1 loss.

+On 16 May 2025, Carlisle announced he would be leaving in June when his contract expired.

+Warrington Town

+In August 2025 he signed for Warrington Town ahead of an FA Cup tie.